-Over \$1.4M of capital funds set aside for asset replacement have been used to fund the deficit of prior years.
-This limits the Office's ability to invest in and replace capital assets.
+Around \$1.7M of capital funds set aside for asset replacement have been used to fund the deficit of previous years.
+This limits the Office's ability to invest in and replace capital assets, and has reduced the funds available to respond to critical or urgent investment requirements.

-The Classification Database Application (CDA) is the core system of the Office's classification function and was developed and deployed in 2008/09.
-It has retained its value to the Office, and capital invested is focused on ensuring the CDA remains compatible with our wider IT environment.
+The Classification Database Application (CDA) is the core system of the Office's classification function, and was developed and deployed in 2008/09.
+It has retained its value to the Office, and the capital invested is focused on ensuring the CDA remains compatible with our wider IT environment.
 This asset was fully depreciated in 2021.
-The use of capital funds to finance the ongoing deficit limits the Office's ability to replace the CDA when this becomes necessary.
+The use of capital funds to finance the ongoing deficit limits the Office's ability to replace the CDA when this becomes necessary, which significantly restricts our ability to take up process improvement opportunities.